 Another manual way to clear up space is to get rid of old iOS backups for devices.
 Whenever you backup a device through iTunes, the information is stored but not replaced, as you periodically backup information.
 You only need the most recent backup, so make sure to clean out old ones.
 Learn how to do from this iMore article.
 In addition, apps purchased in iTunes also take up way more space than you’d think.
 Deleting apps you don’t need will surely free up space on your MacBook.
 To take this a step further, you can also delete old app backups manually in iTunes.

 2. Remove Adware (and Malware)

 While Macs have built-in protection from traditional viruses, they are still affected by adware and spyware.
 Malware, or ad-injection software, comes from third-party download sites, according to Apple.
-If your MacBook runs extremely slow, you can run BitDefender Virus Scanner to scan and see if you’ve accidentally downloaded something that infected your Mac.
+If your MacBook runs extremely slow, you can run Bitdefender Antivirus for Mac to scan and see if you’ve accidentally downloaded something that infected your Mac.

 You may have adware on your Mac if you are experiencing ads in strange places where there previously were none if your Mac is running very slowly or by scanning to confirm an infection.
-You can use tools like AdwareMedic (now part of MalwareBytes) to help point out the adware so you can address them.
+You can also use Bitdefender for Mac to help point out the adware so you can address them.

 There are safety precautions you can take to avoid ever having this problem if you’ve never dealt with malware on your MacBook.
 Some good practices are disabling Java in browsers as well as Java in your whole system, regularly updating Apple and OS X software and disabling Adobe Flash and Acrobat Reader.
 In general, it’s best to be wary of what you’re downloading and installing on your Mac.